-Canon G1 X versus Canon G9 X Mark II
+Canon G1 X vs G9X Mark II

 The Canon PowerShot G1 X and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in January 2012 and January 2017.
 Both the G1X and the G9X Mark II are fixed lens compact cameras that are based on an 1.5-inch (G1X) and an one-inch (G9X Mark II) sensor.
-The G1X has a resolution of 14.2 megapixel, whereas the G9X Mark II provides 20 MP.
+The G1X has a resolution of 14.2 megapixels, whereas the G9X Mark II provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon G1 X and the Canon G9 X Mark II.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (40 percent) than the Canon G1 X. Moreover, the G9X Mark II is substantially lighter (61 percent) than the G1X.
 In this context, it is worth noting that neither the G1X nor the G9X Mark II are weather-sealed.